SomeWeekendReading/someweekendreading.github.io/_posts/2024-07-11-hiv-prev-news.md

 __Conclusion:__ We find $\left|h\right| = 0.263$.
 It's not a big effect.
 But also keep in mind that the infection rate under PReP is only 1.7% vs lenacapavir's 0% &ndash;
-there's only so much room for improvement, _anyway!_
+there's only so much room for improvement, _anyway!_  This results achieves the maximum effect possible by observing 0 infections in the treatment arm.

 So we have a real effect which is as large as possible, given the very good efficacy of PReP by itself.